Design tips for reports and scorecards

 - Height - Set the height of the cell.

-For example, to display a separator between every 3 rows of a scorecard, first click within the body cell.
+To display a separator between, for example, every 3 rows of a scorecard, first select the body cell.
 It will be highlighted with a dashed, red border.
 Then go to Properties and click Look.

 Click the Separator Lines plus sign and select the 1px Black item.